-We have prepared the following guidelines to explain how the club will operate the selection, participation and finances for the TOMR:
+The club has prepared the following guidelines to explain the rider team selection process, participation and finances for the TOMR:

-- The club will seek applications from SPR members who wish to participate in the TOMR, and provide grading/selection into teams of similarly skilled and capable riders.
-Where possible, the club will field womens, mens and mixed teams across a range of levels.
+- The club will seek applications from SPR members who wish to participate in the TOMR, and provide grading/selection into teams of similarly skilled and capable participants.
+Where possible, the club will field women’s, men’s and mixed teams across a range of levels.

-- The club will seek to obtain volunteers, optimally one per team, to assist with living and race logistics.
+- The club will seek to obtain volunteers, optimally one per team, to assist riders with the TOMR.
 Be kind to them!
 These kind folk will be volunteering their time.
 The club will seek to cover the cost of their accommodation in the fees charged to racing participants.